hep-mirrors/sherpa/Manual/source/manual/parameters/processes.rst

 ========

-In case of fixed-order NLO calculations this switch specifies which pieces of a NLO calculation are computed.
+In case of fixed-order NLO calculations this switch specifies which pieces of a NLO calculation are computed, also see :ref:`NLO_Mode`.
 Possible choices are

 ``B``
   born term